matthewyang204/NotepadEE/README.md

 Linux
 -----
 - Download latest dev source code from the Linux repository: https://github.com/matthewyang204/NotepadEE/tree/main/Linux
-- These binaries are next to the macOS binaries
+- These binaries are next to the Windows binaries
 - Any GUI distro from the last 10-15 years should work for building from source and running binaries

 Linux build instructions: